-If you run one of the test examples, ccx provides the output files: <filename>.dat and <filename>.frd which may be compared with aforementioned reference output files.
+If you run one of the test examples, ccx provides the output files: <filename>.dat and <filename>.frd, which may be compared with the aforementioned reference output files.

-In directory "test" the script: "compare" is provided which automatically runs all examples and also automatically compares the computational results with the aforementioned reference data.
-Run script "compare" with Terminal commands (without comments):
+In the test-directory also the script: "compare" is provided which automatically runs all examples and also automatically compares the computational results with the aforementioned reference data.
+Run script: "compare" with Terminal commands (without comments):

-\$ cd "calculix\inst\path"/calculix/ccx\2.8/test # Set working directory test.
+\$ cd "calculix\inst\path"/calculix/ccx\2.9/test # Set working directory test.